Selecting the best Japanese kitchen knife for your needs

-You can get all 3 essential knives mentioned here in the set we have prepared with Japanese master Sakai Kyuba.
+You can get all 3 essential knives mentioned here in the set we have prepared by Japanese master under the Sakai Kyuba brand.

 A more in depth-look at buying a Japanese knife